isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution613.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-SAP Business One SQL & HANA Version 9.3 PL6/10.0 - Package (5 Licenses)
+26050

 ### Support Level
+Up to Additional criteria:
-Up to Generic for SMEs <br>
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+Up to Active for non-SMEs

 ### Things to Note
-Accounting Management, Inventory Management and Sales Management System (Part 1)
+Company Name:MPS Solutions Pte Ltd
+Web URL:www.mpssolutions.com.sg
+Contact Hotline:68469109
+Contact Email:kelvin@mclinkgroup.com

 ### Contact Information
-70250
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.